GSIEnvironmental/Phytoplankton_Indicator_Phase2/README.md

    The Python virtual environment needs to be activated when rendering or previewing the site.
 This is because Quarto uses Python kernels to run code chunks embedded within the `.qmd` documents.
 7. Install the Python requirements: `python -m pip install -r requirements.txt`
 8. Setup `renv` for R dependencies: `Rscript -e 'renv::restore()'`
+9. Create a copy of the `_environment.required` file and rename it to `_environment.local`.
+This file is used to store environment variables that are specific to your local machine.
+The file is ignored by Git and should not be committed to the repository.
+The following environment variables are required:
+   - `POSTGRES_HOST`: The hostname of the PostgreSQL database server.
+   - `POSTGRES_PORT`: The port number of the PostgreSQL database server.
+   - `POSTGRES_DATABASE`: The name of the PostgreSQL database.
+   - `POSTGRES_USER`: The username to connect to the PostgreSQL database.
-9. (*optional*) Install `pre-commit` hooks.
+10. (*optional*) Install `pre-commit` hooks.
 [Pre-commit](https://pre-commit.com/) hooks are composed of linters and formatters specifically selected for this project.
 Pre-commit will help keep our code files clean and make sure we are following best practices before committing changes.
 The pre-commit package is included in our Python [requirements](./requirements.txt).
 Hooks will run on the current commit snapshot when executing a `git commit`.
 To install the hooks, run the following command: `python -m pre_commit install --install-hooks`

 ### Contributing